serkonda7/textmate-grammar-test/README.md

 ### Require specific scopes
-Require tokens to have a specific scope by using `^`:
+Assert that a tokens has a specific scope using `^`:
 ```ts
 let count: number = 1
 //  ^^^^^ variable.other.readwrite.ts
 //         ^^^^^^ support.type.primitive.ts
 ```

-You can test for multiple scopes too.
-The order must be from general scope to more specifc:
+You can also assert multiple scopes on the same token.
+Scopes must be ordered from most general to most specifc:
 ```ts
 let count: number = 1
 //         ^^^^^^ meta.type.annotation.ts meta.var-single-variable.expr.ts meta.var.expr.ts